ehowe/jsc3d-rails/README.md

 ### Rails 3.1 or greater (with asset pipeline *enabled*)

-The jquery and jquery-ujs files will be added to the asset pipeline and available for you to use.
-If they're not already in `app/assets/javascripts/application.js` by default, add these lines:
+The jsc3d files will be added to the asset pipeline and available for you to use.
+If they're not already in `app/assets/javascripts/application.js` by default, add these lines

 ```js
 //= require jsc3d.console